xsynaptic/sass-named-colors/readme.md

 # SASS NAMED COLORS

-A Sass micro-library featuring 1,500+ named colors.
+A Sass micro-library featuring a standardized list of 1,500+ named colors.
+No need to puzzle out hex values; just use `emerald`, `monsoon`, `cloud`, `carnation`, and so on.

 Original list of colors compiled by [Chirag Mehta](http://chir.ag/projects/name-that-color/) and converted to Sass by [James Pearson](https://github.com/FearMediocrity/sass-color-palettes).
-This project differs mainly in providing a simple function to access the named color map.
+This project differs mainly in providing a simple function to access the named color map as well as an install path via Bower.